gvwilson/sensibleadventures/nardica/nardica.md

 as she traded stability for speed.

-"Eighteen west, heading one sixty five, at twenty-six kay and change," Wales called as he ran to the bow to clip a battered black cylinder to the railing.
+"Eighteen west, heading one sixty five, at twenty-six kay and change," Wales called as he ran to the bow to clip a battered black cylinder to the taffrail.
 The ship's control panel wavered and reformed as the gadget powered up and began spraying misinformation on all frequencies.